anuragm/emacs-fast/README.md

 # emacs-fast
-A fast configuration of EMacs.

-This EMacs configuration aims to be fast to load and does not includes a lot of bells and whistle.
-I plan to add sane defaults for these languages

-- C++
+My personal configurations.
+Supports

+1. C++ and cmake supoprt.
+2. LaTeX
-- MATLAB
+3. MATLAB
-- LATEX

-The project will expand as I add more configuration.
 Feel free to clone and build on this initial configuration.